vlayer-xyz/vlayer/book/src/web-proof/redaction.md

 Redaction feature lets you **hide sensitive portions** of an HTTPS transcript from the Prover.
 Common use cases include removing cookies, authorization headers, or API tokens before generating a Web Proof.
 At the same time, everything you **leave visible** is still **cryptographically verified** for integrity.

 > ⚠️ **Warning!** Unsafe byte-range redaction can introduce ambiguities and vulnerabilities.
-Strategies to avoid these risks and safely apply redaction are described below.
+This guide explains how to use redaction safely.

 To learn how to enable and configure redaction using the vlayer SDK, see the [Redaction](../../javascript/web-proofs.md#redaction) section in our JavaScript documentation.